AriFordsham/GHCWiki/memcpy-optimizations.md

 ## User API

-These primitives are exposed to the user as a set of primitive operations on boxed arrays:
+These primitives aren't directly exposed to the user at this time.
+Instead the primitives are exposed to the user through a set of primitive operations on boxed arrays:

 - `copyArray#`
 - `copyMutableArray#`